What are the best dog-friendly parks in Melbourne?

 Ballarat Road, Footscray

-Located off Maribyrnong Boulevard, this peaceful old park has several zones, the leash-free of which is located to the west of Thomson Water Garden.
-The locals take great pride in this beautiful space, so be sure to have a good explore of the grounds.
+Located off Maribyrnong Boulevard, this peaceful old park has multiple zones for different uses.
+The leash-free zone lies west of Thomson Water Garden.
+The locals take great pride in this beautiful space, so be sure to spend some time exploring the grounds.

 10 Yarraville Gardens